keithritt/saphpire/README.md

 # saphpire
-MVC framework built using PHP to allow for multiple domains to share a single codebase
+MVC framework built using PHP to allow for multiple domains to share a single codebase.

+This repository is no longer maintained.